DeepakArora76/nativescript-dna-deviceinfo/README.md

 ### - cellularServiceProviders

-Returns a list of GSM network providers, *Carrier*, of a device is equipped with.
+Returns a list of GSM network providers, *Carrier*, in use by device.
+In absence of adequate permission, returns empty *Carrier* list.

 ```javascript
 let carriers = DeviceInfo.cellularServiceProviders();